muhammad-fiaz/logly/README.md

 Built with a modular Rust backend using PyO3/Maturin, Logly provides fast logging while maintaining memory safety and thread safety through Rust's ownership system.

+**If you like Logly, please give it a star ⭐ on GitHub!
+It really helps!**

-> ⚠️ **Active Development**: Logly is actively developed.
-Performance continues to improve with each release.
+> ⚠️ **Active Development**: Logly is a newer project and actively developed.
+Performance continues to improve with each release. also if you find a bug or a missing feature, please report it on GitHub. and Logly is not Production Ready yet :)

+> 📍 NOTE: The Main Branch Contains the latest features and improvements for upcoming releases.
+For stable production use, consider using the latest tagged release. because you may find an non existing feature or a bug in older releases.

+> 📝 **Note on Loguru**: Logly is not the same as Loguru.
+Logly is only inspired by Loguru's design, but all features and functionality are completely different.
+Logly is built with Rust for performance and safety, while Loguru is a pure Python library.

 ### 🎯 Why Logly?

-Logly combines the simplicity of Python with the performance and safety of Rust, providing:

-- **High Performance**: Rust-powered backend with optimized data structures
-- **Memory Safety**: No data races, guaranteed thread safety
-- **Comprehensive Solution**: Full-featured logging with async, rotation, filtering, and callbacks
-- **Developer Friendly**: Intuitive API inspired by Loguru
+Logly offers a comprehensive set of logging features designed for modern Python applications:

-### ✨ Key Features
+### 🚀 Core Features

-- 🚀 **Rust-Powered Backend**: High-performance logging with async buffering
+- **Rust-Powered Backend**: High-performance logging engine built with Rust, providing exceptional speed and memory efficiency
-- 📦 **Modular Architecture**: Clean separation (backend, config, format, utils)
-- 🔄 **Async Logging**: Background thread writing with configurable buffering
+- **Memory Safety**: Zero-cost abstractions with Rust's ownership system prevent data races and memory corruption
+- **Thread Safety**: Lock-free operations with optimized synchronization for concurrent applications
+- **Zero-Configuration Setup**: Start logging immediately with sensible defaults - no configuration required

+### 📝 Logging Capabilities

+- **Multiple Log Levels**: Support for TRACE, DEBUG, INFO, SUCCESS, WARNING, ERROR, FAIL, and CRITICAL levels
-- 📋 **Structured JSON**: Native JSON support with custom fields and pretty printing
+- **Structured Logging**: Native JSON output with custom fields and metadata
+- **Context Binding**: Attach persistent context to loggers for request tracking and correlation
+- **Exception Handling**: Automatic exception logging with stack traces and context

+### 🎯 Output Management

+- **Multi-Sink Support**: Route logs to multiple destinations (console, files, custom handlers) simultaneously
+- **Per-Sink Filtering**: Independent filtering and formatting for each output destination
+- **Auto-Sink Levels**: Automatic file creation and management for different log levels
-- 🎛️ **Per-Level Controls**: Fine-grained control over console output, timestamps, colors, and storage
+- **Console Control**: Fine-grained control over console output, colors, and timestamps per log level

+### 🔧 File Management

-- 🔧 **Smart Rotation**: Time-based (daily/hourly/minutely) and size-based rotation
+- **Smart Rotation**: Time-based (daily/hourly/minutely) and size-based log rotation
-- 🗜️ **Compression**: Built-in gzip and zstd compression for rotated files
+- **Compression**: Built-in gzip and zstd compression for rotated log files
-- 🎯 **Multi-Sink**: Multiple outputs with independent filtering and formatting
+- **Retention Policies**: Configurable retention periods and file count limits
+- **Async Writing**: Background thread writing for non-blocking file operations

+### 🔍 Advanced Filtering

-- 🔍 **Rich Filtering**: Filter by level, module, or function name
+- **Level-Based Filtering**: Filter logs by minimum severity level (threshold-based)
+- **Module Filtering**: Include/exclude logs from specific Python modules
+- **Function Filtering**: Target logs from specific functions or methods
+- **Custom Filters**: Implement custom filtering logic with callback functions

+### 📞 Callbacks & Extensions

-- 📞 **Callbacks**: Custom log processing with async execution and color styling
+- **Async Callbacks**: Real-time log processing with background execution
-- 🛡️ **Memory Safe**: Rust's ownership system prevents data races
-- 🧵 **Thread Safe**: Lock-free operations with optimized synchronization
+- **Custom Formatting**: Flexible template-based formatting with custom fields
+- **Color Styling**: Rich color support for console output and callback processing
+- **Extensibility**: Plugin architecture for custom sinks and processors and more...
 ---

 ## Installation